 This includes (but is not limited to), Windows PC’s and laptops, Mac PC’s and laptops, Tablet PC’s (iOS and Android) and smartphones (iOS and Android)

-As GOTAFE’s eLT’s are all accessible through the browser, they require minimal hardware.
-You will need access to the internet and a PC/laptop, tablet PC or smart device with the ability to view and hear video-recordings.
+As GOTAFE’s eLT’s are all accessible through the browser, and require minimal hardware.
+Students access to the internet and a PC/laptop, tablet PC or smart device with the ability to view and hear video-recordings.
 The recommended operating system minimal requirements are:

 Xxxxxxxxxxxxxxxxxxx need input from ICT here

-Some courses may require you to create and upload photographs or videos, so you will need a digital camera or device.
-Some courses may require you to participate in webinars so you will need a webcam and headset with microphone.
+Some courses require students to create and upload photographs or videos, so will need a digital camera or device.
+Some courses require participation in webinars so need a webcam and headset with microphone.

-Internet connection speed Use a broadband connection (256Kbit/sec or faster (1.2Mb/sec is recommended for optimal viewing of Zoom webinar presentations) through USB wireless modem, ADSL T1/T2, fibre optic or cable.
+Internet connection speed A broadband connection (256Kbit/sec or faster (1.2Mb/sec is recommended for optimal viewing of Zoom webinar presentations) through USB wireless modem, ADSL T1/T2, fibre optic or cable.
 Dial up internet is not recommended.

 Minimum Software recommendations